-Join Von Glitschka for an in-depth discussion in this video Developing a brand name, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Developing a brand name, part of Learning Logo Design.

 When you audit any brand identity project, one thing you may discover that other than…the need for a new logo is a new brand name.…Whether a business is just starting or re branding, it's a perfect time to…scrutinize the name of the business.
 Naming is another area off identity work…rarely covered in design school, because it's not commonly associated with Graphic…Arts proper.
 Since it's not visually oriented.…Most often it's assumed you'll just be given a name by the client anyway.…